MichaelHurst97/Noizier/README.md

 Why use Noizier?
 ======
 I wrote this Plugin because of my own needs and wishes as a music producer.
-I often work with Noise, so programming a quick and easy to use Plugin to get this task done seemed like something cool and something others might want to use as well.
+I often work with Noise, so programming a quick and easy to use Plugin to get this task done seemed like something cool and something others might want to use aswell.

 Wanna Contribute?